Selling an Inherited House in Knoxville: Knox County Probate Guide

 • Stepped-up basis: You only pay capital gains on appreciation after inheritance

-• Sell as-is: Cash buyers purchase inherited Knoxville properties in any condition
+• Sell as-is: Cash buyers often purchase inherited Knoxville properties in their current condition, with no repairs required

 The good news: Tennessee is one of the more favorable states for inheriting property.
 No state inheritance tax, no state capital gains tax, and the stepped-up basis rule can significantly reduce your tax burden.
-This guide walks you through the Knox County probate process and your options for selling.
+This guide focuses on the Knox County specifics; for statewide rules that apply anywhere in Tennessee, see our guide to selling an inherited house in Tennessee.
+Below, you'll find the Knox County probate process and your options for selling.

 Knox County Probate Process